clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/5-exercise-provision-expressroute-circuit.md

 :::image type="content" source="../media/provisioned-68d55b81.png" alt-text="Azure portal - ExpressRoute circuit properties showing status is now provisioned":::

-Watch this demonstration of how to create and provision an ExpressRoute circuit: [Azure ExpressRoute - How to create an ExpressRoute circuit \| Azure \| Channel 9 (msdn.com)](https://channel9.msdn.com/Blogs/Azure/Azure-ExpressRoute-How-to-create-an-ExpressRoute-circuit?term=ExpressRoute&amp;lang-en=true&amp;pageSize=15&amp;skip=15).

 Congratulations!
 You have created an ExpressRoute circuit and located the Service key, which you would need to complete the provisioning of the circuit.

 ## Task 3: Deprovisioning an ExpressRoute circuit